nyantropy/Gravitas/ARCHITECTURE.md

 `VNSystem` also consumes the generic execution-profile stack.
-While external dialogue is active, current-scene presentation pushes the `dialogue_overlay` profile so gameplay and physics can sleep while camera/render prep continue to show the live scene.
+While external dialogue is active, current-scene presentation pushes the `dialogue_overlay` profile so simulation and physics can sleep while camera/render prep continue to show the live scene.
 Fullscreen image, solid-color, or scene-suppressed presentation pushes `fullscreen_dialogue`, which keeps `Ui`, `Dialogue`, `VN`, `Audio`, `Tools`, and `Always` systems awake while skipping world render build.